Will AI replace designers in 2026? A data report

 Train your eye like it's a muscle.
 Curate references obsessively.
 Build a personal library of "this works because..." notes with actual reasons attached, not just screenshots in a Figma file.
 AI has averaged taste.
 Yours shouldn't.

 Get fluent with AI.
-Not fanboy with AI.
 Know exactly where it makes you faster.
 Know exactly where it makes the work worse.
 Having that map is more valuable than loving or hating the tools.

 AI won't replace designers.
-It will replace basic work.
+It will replace template jockeys.
 People whose only differentiator is "I can make it look clean," who take tickets, push pixels, and never talk to a user.

 For everyone else, AI feels less like a threat and more like hiring a very fast, very junior assistant.
 Great at volume.
 Terrible at nuance.
 Needs constant direction.
 Can't be left alone with a real client.